Matriarch Behind Siege Of Marawi Has Been Recruiting Child Soldiers To Promote Terror

 There have been other eye witness accounts, from survivors who had escaped Marawi, of children in the streets armed with rifles.

 The teenager who spoke with The Rappler remains anonymous.
-However, his story goes a little something like this, according to both The Rappler and United Kingdom’s The Daily Telegraph:
+However, his story goes a little something like this, according to both The Rappler and United Kingdom’s The Daily Telegraph:.

 He came from a poor family and was supposedly being given a golden opportunity.
 He was being given the opportunity by the Mautes to go to their headquarters in Butig, just 30 miles outside of Marawi, to study the Koran.

 His parents believed what they were told and the teenager was sent to Butig.
-However, instead of studying the Koron he says he was handed a rifle and taught that government officials were the enemy according to an article from The Rappler.
+However, instead of studying the Koran he says he was handed a rifle and taught that government officials were the enemy, according to an article from The Rappler.

 “They taught me how to kill people.
 If I don’t kill, I will die.
 They will kill me first.”